Roendi: A Versatile Rotary Encoder with Display

-Roendi (Rotary Encoder with Display) is a highly versatile interface featuring an STM32L433 microcontroller, a 1.28″ round TFT display, and an Alps Alpine 15-pulse / 30-detent rotary encoder.
-It can be programmed using either the ST-LINK/V2 or the Arduino IDE, offering a flexible development environment.
-With its open-source design and open hardware, Roendi is ideal for integration into custom projects as a unique user interface, or as a standalone development board.
-All unused pins of the encoder are exposed for easy peripheral connections on the board.
+Roendi, featuring an STM32L433 microcontroller, a 1.28″ round TFT display, and an Alps Alpine 15-pulse / 30-detent rotary encoder, offers a highly versatile interface.
+It can be easily programmed using ST-LINK/V2 or Arduino IDE, providing a flexible development environment.
+The open-source design of Roendi makes it perfect for custom projects, serving as a unique user interface or standalone development board with exposed pins for easy peripheral connections.

 - MCU: STM32L433 with USB support and Real-Time Clock (RTC)